Glass Recycling Information:

 EFFECTIVE JULY 14, 2013 – GOODWILL INDUSTRIES WILL NO LONGER ACCEPT TELEVISIONS.
 THEY WILL STILL TAKE COMPUTERS.

-South Hills area residents can safely dispose of unused medications year-round, by depositing them at the disposal box in Mt Lebanon’s Public Safety Center on 555 Washington Road, 24/7.
+South Hills area residents can safely dispose of unused medications year-round, by depositing them at the disposal box in the lobby of the Dormont Police Station at 1444 Hillsdale Ave, 24/7.
 Liquids and sharps are not accepted.